Kaimey/Basic-Gitpid/README.md

 *tested performance and multiple errors showing <div> not closed and errors with bootstrap attachment.
 *Fixed errors showing <div> issues and no longer showing as failed.
 *Bootstrap working correctly
+*issues with div spacing on the main sections - Works correctly on all devices except full screen PC